lizhanmit/scala-tutorial/README.md

 ## Exception

-**Scala does not have checked exceptions, you do not need to specify that a method throws the exception.** If you prefer, or you need to interact with Java, you can add `@throws` annotation.
+**Exceptions in Scala are always unchecked**, which means that the compiler will never force you to catch an exception or declare that a function can throw an exception.
+So, you **do not need to specify that a method throws the exception**.
+If you prefer, or you need to interact with Java, you can add `@throws` annotation.

 Example,